-Package 4 of the Comprehensive Tax Reform Program (CTRP) complements the recently-passed Tax Reform for Acceleration and Inclusion Act or TRAIN by making passive income and financial intermediary taxes simpler, fairer, more efficient and regionally more competitive.
-It provides a window of opportunity to achieve the much-needed tax reform in the financial sector, an ingredient that could fuel and direct the movement of capital rightly to where they are most needed, so that higher, sustainable, and more inclusive growth can be achieved.
+Package 4 of the Comprehensive Tax Reform Program (CTRP) complements the recently-passed Tax Reform for Acceleration and Inclusion Act (TRAIN) by making passive income and financial intermediary taxes simpler, fairer, more efficient, and more competitive regionally.
+It provides a window of opportunity to achieve much-needed tax reform in the financial sector, an ingredient that could fuel and direct the movement of capital to where they are most needed, so that higher, sustainable, and more inclusive growth can be achieved.

-Package 4 will greatly simplify the taxation of passive income, financial services and transactions.
+Package 4 will greatly simplify the taxation of passive income, financial services, and transactions.
 It will reduce the number of tax rates from 80 to 41.
-It will harmonize the tax rates on interest, dividends and capital gains, and the business taxes imposed on financial intermediaries.
-It will likewise rationalize the documentary stamp tax on financial transactions to lessen friction cost and enhance taxpayer compliance.
+It will also harmonize the tax rates on interest, dividends, and capital gains, and the business taxes imposed on financial intermediaries.
+Package 4 will likewise rationalize the documentary stamp tax (DST) on financial transactions to lessen friction cost and enhance taxpayer compliance.

-With Package 4 reform, the country can compete better in attracting capital and investments which are urgently needed to finance large-scale infrastructure including the Build, Build, Build program, create more and better jobs and boost the growth of the economy.
+With Package 4 reform, the Philippines can be more competitive in attracting capital and investments that are urgently needed to finance large-scale infrastructure, including the Build, Build, Build program, create more and better jobs, and boost economic growth.

 - House of Representatives: Passed approved on third reading (3 Dec 2018)